MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

    ![select update action](./media/parallel-modern-approvals/update.png)

-To continue making changes after you save or update the flow, select **Edit flow** from the top of the screen, and then continue making changes.
+To continue making changes after you save or update your flow, select **Edit flow** from the top of the screen, and then continue making changes.

 ## Add an approval action for immediate manager